Murrumba State Secondary College

-Murrumba State Secondary College is an independent coeducational public secondary school based in Murrumba Downs in the local government area of the Moreton Bay Region, north of the Brisbane metropolitan area in Queensland, Australia.
+Murrumba State Secondary College is an independent coeducational public secondary school based in Murrumba Downs in the local government area of the City of Moreton Bay, north of the Brisbane metropolitan area in Queensland, Australia.
 The school initially opened in 2012 as the first secondary school in Queensland to incorporate Year 7 as part of the Flying Start initiative.

-Murrumba State Secondary College's role of Principal is currently held by Kerri Holzwart.
-The school also consists of three Deputy Principals, two Heads of School, one Business Manager, two Guidance Officers, one Information Services Manager, fifteen Leaders of Learning, six Deans of Students (one Dean per year level), 90 teaching staff and 26 support staff, giving the school a total population of 147 staff members.
+Murrumba State Secondary College's role of Principal is currently held by Sharon Cordiner.
+The school also consists of three Deputy Principals, two Heads of School, one Business Manager, two Guidance Officers, one Information Services Manager, fifteen Leaders of Learning and six Deans of Students (one Dean per year level).
+As of 2024, there are 127 teaching staff and 55 support staff, giving the school a total population of 182 staff members.